yorgo335/test_project_1/README.md

 All products information and images were taken from amazon.com

 This project is based on E-commerce site where you can browse products (only 15 products) and check their informations and place orders
+Now placing orders doesn't exactly do anything aside from showing a popup mentioning that you placed an order

 I have done tests to make this work on both PCs and mobile phones (I mainly used an iPhone 16)